Kayleexx/ERC721-NFT-Contract/README.md

 ## Contributing
 Contributions to this repository are not accepted as it is for personal assignments.
 However, if you have suggestions or feedback, feel free to open an issue.

+## Author
+Mitali Sinha

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.